shirlz8/MeatWashingHabits/README.md

 **data** - contains all the CSVs with the data

 -   There are 4 CSV files (reference our M2 write up to understand how the CSVs will be used)
+-   There is also a jupyter notebook file that contains the R code we used for data preprocessing

 **js** - contains all the JavaScript code for our visualizations, we put all the visualization files into a subfolder called src to run the linter easily.